-In the current season, Ms. Zetlan returns to Seattle Opera as Musetta in La bohème and for Stephen Wadsworth‟s acclaimed Ring Cycle, in which she will be heard as Woglinde in Das Rheingold and Götterdämmerung and as The Forest Bird in Siegfried.
-She returns to the roster of The Metropolitan Opera for their production of Le nozze di Figaro, and makes debuts with the American Composers Orchestra and the Omaha Symphony.
-She also debuts with the National Chorale in performances of Orff‟s famed Carmina Burana and returns to Nashville Opera as Pamina in Die Zauberflote.
+In the 2012-2013 season, Ms. Zetlan returned to Seattle Opera as Musetta in La bohème and for Stephen Wadsworth’s acclaimed Ring Cycle, in which she was heard as Woglinde in Das Rheingold and Götterdämmerung and as The Forest Bird in Siegfried.
+She returned to the roster of The Metropolitan Opera for their production of Le nozze di Figaro, and made debuts with the American Composers Orchestra and the Omaha Symphony.
+She also made her debut with the National Chorale in performances of Orff’s famed Carmina Burana and returned to Nashville Opera as Pamina in Die Zauberflöte.